prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 }
 {% endhighlight %}

+### Registering on Bid Billable

+The `onBidBillable` function will be called when it deems a bid to be billable.
+When a bid wins, it is by default also billable.
+That is, by default, onBidWon and onBidBillable will be called one after the other.
+However, a publisher can flag adUnits as being separately billable: `pbjs.addAdUnits({deferBilling: true, ...})`.
+Winning bids for adUnits with `deferBilling` set to true, trigger the onBidWon function but not the onBidBillable function.
+When appropriate (e.g. an interstitial is displayed), the publisher may then call the public API method, `pbjs.triggerBilling({adId})`, which will trigger onBidBillable.

+Sample data received by this function (same as what is recieved for onBidWon):

+{% highlight js %}
+{
+  "bidder": "example",
+  "width": 300,
+  "height": 250,
+  "adId": "330a22bdea4cac",
+  "mediaType": "banner",
+  "cpm": 0.28
+  "ad": "...",
+  "requestId": "418b37f85e772c",
+  "adUnitCode": "div-gpt-ad-1460505748561-0",
+  "size": "350x250",
+  "adserverTargeting": {
+    "hb_bidder": "example",
+    "hb_adid": "330a22bdea4cac",
+    "hb_pb": "0.20",
+    "hb_size": "350x250"
+  }
+}
+{% endhighlight %}

 ### Registering on Set Targeting

 The `onSetTargeting` function will be called when the adserver targeting has been set for a bid from the adapter.